krvivi28/test_codes/lecture-9/topic-5/problem/ProblemStatement.md

 # Introduction + Scenario:

-In this problem, you are tasked with securing the "/api/product" route using express-basic authentication.
+In this problem, you are tasked with securing the "/api/product" route using basic-authentication.
 The scenario involves a web application that provides user login and registration APIs, along with a product API to fetch all products.
 To ensure data privacy and restrict access, you need to implement the "basicAuthMiddleware" to allow only authenticated users with valid credentials to access the "/api/product" API.

 # Objectives: